 However, as we grow older, our joints begin to naturally wear down.
 In response to this, our body’s may begin to produce more synovial fluid in order to make sure that joint operation continues to be smooth and pain-free.
 If too much fluid begins to fill up in the synovial sac, one of the seven parts that make up a joint, it can cause a cyst.

-Other systemic conditions, like rheumatoid arthritis, can also be associated in the formation of spinal cysts, though it is more rare.
+Other systemic conditions, like rheumatoid arthritis, can also be associated with the formation of spinal cysts, though it is more rare.

 What are the Symptoms of a Spinal Cysts?